johnny-atx/Red-vs-Blue-Project-2/Red_vs_blue_report.md

 ![Shell.php](Images/web-dav_shell-php.png)

-*What kind of alarm would you set to detect such access in the future?*
+*What kind of alarm could be set to detect such access in the future?*

 - **Alert if anyone other than those whitelisted access this folder.**